Devil's Bath

 Devil's Bath is a large cenote located on Vancouver Island in British Columbia, Canada.
-With a depth of 44 m and a circumference of 359 m, it is considered one of the largest cenotes in Canada.
+With a depth of 44 m and a circumference of 359 m, it is one of the largest cenotes in Canada.

 Geology

 Devil's Bath is hydrologically connected to the Benson River through a series of underground passages 80 m below the water table.
 This connection maintains the presence of water within the sinkhole.

 Access

 Devil's Bath is located about 6 km southeast of Port Alice along Alice Lake Road in a forested area owned by Western Forest Products Inc. Access to the cenote itself is restricted by the forest growth and the steep terrain leading to the edge of the cenote.